awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-connecting.md

    % echo " 34.210.197.118  PostgreSQL-endpoint.AWS-Region.rds.amazonaws.com" >> /etc/hosts
    ```

-1. Use the following psql command to log in to a PostgreSQL DB instance that is integrated with Microsoft Active Directory\.
+1. Use the following psql command to log in to a PostgreSQL DB instance that is integrated with Active Directory\.

    ```
    psql -U username@CORP.EXAMPLE.COM -p 5432 -h PostgreSQL-instance-endpoint.AWS-Region.rds.amazonaws.com postgres